 There, we learned about the traditional eight-sided blueprint that most baptisteries followed back then, the time period that this one was constructed in, and the symbolism behind the scenes depicted on the ceiling.

 In the middle, John the Baptist (usually depicted wearing a scruffy animal-fur cloth) is baptizing Jesus.

-Throughout history, it was traditional for a newly baptized Christian to go directly from the baptistery to the church to celebrate their newly-acquired Christianity.
+Throughout history, it was traditional for a newly-baptized Christian to go directly from the baptistery to the church to celebrate their welcome to Christianity.
 We followed the trail of these ancient believers and headed to the Basilica of San Vitale.

 While both Sant’Apollinare in Classe and San Vitale were built around the same time (and sponsored largely by the same donor) San Vitale is far more grand.
-The interior is more round than rectangular, and its supported by massive stone pillars.
-A red granite – found only in Egypt and impossible to cut without a diamond saw – decorates parts of the facade and interior.
-The central area is divided into levels, onced used to separate the genders during worship.
+The interior is more round than rectangular and its supported by massive stone pillars.
+A specific type of red granite porphyry found only in Egypt and impossible to cut without a diamond saw decorates parts of the facade and interior.
+The central area is divided into levels, once used to separate the genders during worship.
 A beautiful fresco (painted in the 1700s) adorns the ceiling in the nave.
 However, the real reason we came was waiting for us up at the front.